Toxocara canis: Treatment

 Anthelminthic drugs are used to treat infections in dogs and puppies for adult worms.
 Treatment protocol will vary based on the dog's age, production level and activity level.
 There are different treatment paths for puppies, pregnant bitches, lactating bitches, dogs with increased risk of infection, professional dogs, and dogs sharing homes with young children or immunocompromised individuals.

 Puppies: from the age of two weeks, then every 14 days up to two weeks after weaning with fenbendazole/febantel, flubendazole, pyrantel, or nitroscanate, followed by monthly treatments for up to six months of age.

 Pregnant bitches: to prevent transmission to the puppies, pregnant females can be given macrocyclic lactones on the 40th and 55th day of pregnancy or genbendazole daily from the 40th day of pregnancy continuing until the 14th day postpartum.

 Lactating bitches: should be treated concurrently with the first treatment of puppies.

 Dogs with increased risk of infection: i.e. those used in sports, competitions, shows, or those kept in kennels can be given two treatments 4 weeks before and 2–4 weeks after the event.

 Professional dogs: i.e. therapy, rescue, or police dogs: 12 times a year, if excretion of worm eggs is to be excluded.

 Dogs sharing homes with young children or immunocompromised individuals: 12 times a year, if excretion of worm eggs is to be excluded.

 Prevention

 There are several ways to prevent a T. canis infection in both dogs and humans.
 Regular deworming by a veterinarian is important to stop canine re-infections, especially if the dog is frequently outdoors.
 Removing dog feces from the yard using sealed disposable bags will help control the spread of T. canis.
 Good practices to prevent human infections include: washing hands before eating and after disposing of animal feces, teaching children not to eat soil, and cooking meat to a safe temperature in order to kill potentially infectious eggs.

+Prevalence

+T. canis is ubiquitous and approximately 5% of adult dogs are infected at any given time.